-Mehrunnisa manages office operations, communications, maintaining supplies and equipment, serving AO members with the latest news.
-Providing assistance to members with website questions, coaching certification questions, or event organization.
+Mehrunnisa manages office operations, maintains supplies and equipment, and serves AO members with the latest news.
+She provides assistance to members with coaching certification questions, or event organization.

 AO Duties: Membership registration improvement support, AO engagement and outreach and road running focus.

 Kyle Smith, Coach Education and Athlete Development Coordinator

 Kyle brings with him a wealth of knowledge and sense of familiarity within the Track and Field community as both a high performance athlete and coach.
 As founder of the Blue Devils Athletics Club, Kyle’s passion lies in teaching fundamental movement skills and physical literacy through Track and Field inspired activities.